pdrummond/pauldrummond.dev/src/posts/thoughts-on-interviewing.md

 false-negatives which makes it difficult to take anything of value from them.
 In general, in my experience a coding exercise is just not worth it in the end.
 A big part of my reasoning on this is probably because I'm not really looking for low-level programming skills anyway.
-I'm far more interesting in the following
+I'm far more interested in the following
 skills:

 1. **Strong communication skills** - can tell when to be more/less technical,